Visit Cusco: The Gateway to Machu Picchu

 Most accommodation in Cusco is concentrated around the city centre, offering a range of options from luxury hotels to budget-friendly hotels, ensuring a convenient stay close to key sights, restaurants, and cultural hotspots.

-Top Things to See & Do in and Around Cusco, Peru
+Top Things to See & Do in and around Cusco, Peru

 In Cusco City: